-You’ve decided you want to be a PA?
-Now what?
+So you’ve decided you want to be a PA–now what?
 Read this article, of course!
 This is the essential guide to getting into PA school.

 Why Should I Become a PA?